-There are limits on the damages that a court can award.
-See my article: ‘Defamation Damages‘.
+There are limits on the defamation damages that a court can award.

-Where a malicious act or false statements have harmed your reputation, there may be an alternative legal remedy: the old law of malicious falsehood.
-What are some of the criteria of an action for malicious falsehood?
+Where a malicious act or false statements have harmed your reputation, there may be an alternative legal remedy to defamation: the old law of malicious falsehood.
+So what are some of the criteria of an action for malicious falsehood?
 And how do defamation and malicious falsehood compare?

 Actual Economic Damage

-There is some overlap between an action for malicious falsehood and defamation – essentially, malicious falsehood relates to proprietary and commercial interests rather than personal reputation, although it can extend to damage to professional reputation.
+There is some overlap between an action for defamation and malicious falsehood – essentially, malicious or injurious falsehood relates to proprietary and commercial interests rather than personal reputation, although it can extend to damage to professional reputation.
 Actual economic damage has been the hallmark of the action, but the precise elements of it are still not fully formed and settled.

 Intent to Harm

-Unlike with defamation, the plaintiff has to prove that the falsehood is a falsehood, and that the falsehood was stated with intent to harm.
-Those elements make it usually a harder case to prove than defamation.
+Unlike with defamation, the plaintiff has to prove that the falsehood is a falsehood, and that the false statements were made with intent to harm.
+Those elements usually make it a harder case to prove than defamation.
 But if defamation, for one of the reasons identified above, is not available, then this alternative remedy should be considered.